johnGachihi/SICP-Excercise-Book/ch-2.md

  manipulating rational numbers as two numbers (a numerator and denominator), you represent and manipulate them as just a rational number.

+ "Ideas thus made up of several simple ones put together, I call complex; such as are beauty, gratitude, a man, an army, the universe;
+ **which though complicated of various simple ideas, or complex ideas made up of simple ones, yet are, when the mind pleases, considered each by itself as one entire thing, and signified by one name.**"
+ - John Locke, An Essay Concerning Human Understanding

 - **To increase modularity of our system**: The ability to manipulate a compound data object as a unit allows us to separate **the